 In 2019, we entered into an employment agreement with Mr. Lozano.
 The employment agreement provides that Mr. Lozano will receive a salary equal to \$325,000, which may be increased at the sole discretion of the Board, will be eligible to earn annual cash incentive awards with a target of 75% of his then current base salary, will be eligible to participate in the Company's equity-based compensation plan and will be entitled to certain other benefits and perquisites as more fully described above in the "Perquisites & Benefits" section.
 Mr. Lozano's employment with us may be terminated at any time by either party, provided that Mr. Lozano is required to provide us with 90-day advance notice in case of resignation.
 The employment agreement provides that in the event that Mr. Lozano's employment is terminated due to death or disability he will be entitled to a Pro-Rata Annual Cash Incentive for the year of termination based on actual performance.
-If we terminate Mr. Lozano's employment agreement), Mr. Lozano will be entitled to the Pro-Rata Annual Cash Incentive and continuation of base salary for 12 months following termination of employment provided that he signs a general release of claims.
+If we terminate Mr. Lozano's employment without "cause" or he resigns for "good reason" (as such terms are defined in Mr. Lozano's employment agreement), Mr. Lozano will be entitled to the Pro-Rata Annual Cash Incentive and continuation of base salary for 12 months following termination of employment provided that he signs a general release of claims.
 Mr. Lozano's employment agreement contains an indefinite confidentiality covenant and 12-month post-termination covenants relating to non-interference with the Company's business relationships and non-solicitation of the Company's employees and consultants.